Three days: North Wales experience

 Half a day and one day: walking tours

-There is also 'A Walking Tour of Cardiff City’, which explores the nooks and crannies of Cardiff city centre, including the many arcades and alleyways.
+There is also 'A Walking Tour of Cardiff City’, which explores the nooks and crannies of the city centre, including the many arcades and alleyways.
 Discover the history of the city and learn some secrets too.

-Fogo's Free Tours, which operate on a 'pay as you feel' basis, regularly take place in Cardiff city centre, Cardiff Bay and Swansea.
-As well as showcasing the history, architecture and characters of the cities, tour options include 'Dark Cardiff' and 'Doctor Who' filming locations.
+Fogo's Free Tours, which operate on a 'pay as you feel' basis, regularly take place in Caerdydd city centre, Bae Caerdydd and Abertawe.
+As well as showcasing the history, architecture and characters of the cities, tour options include the Dark Side of Cardiff tour, and Doctor Who filming locations.

 One day: Motorbike and sidecar tour

-Curated and tailored tours of North Wales
+One day and multi‑day: private tours in North Wales

 Wales Best Guides